mtejada11/BBGame114/README.md

 # BBGame114 Coding Exercises

 This repository contains several coding exercises.
-Exercises Ex01 to Ex03b are introductory Arduino exercises that do not required the LED matrix to be assembled.
+Exercises Ex01 to Ex03b are introductory Arduino exercises that do not require the LED matrix to be assembled.
 Exercises Ex04 to Ex07b are exercises than can be done with a partially assembled LED matrix of 5x4 pixels.
 The remaining exercises require the fully assembled BBGame114 circuit with and LED matrix of 11x4 pixels.

 | Number | Description |
 | --- | --- |